Should You Include Microsoft Word or Office on a Resume in 2024?

 The short answer: No.

 If you’re thinking of putting Microsoft Word on your resume, here’s your sign not to bother.
 Why?
-Nearly everyone knows how to use Microsoft Word and including it on your resume does not give you an edge.
-Frankly, it’s 2023, and any employer would expect you to be proficient in Microsoft Word.
+Nearly everyone knows how to use Microsoft Word, so including it on your resume does not give you an edge.
+Frankly, it’s 2024, and most employers would expect you to be proficient in Microsoft Word.

-Here is an article worth reading if you don't know how to use Microsoft Word.
+Here is a YouTube video that is worth watching if you don't know how to use Microsoft Word.

-When you highlight that you can use Microsoft Word on your resume, you’re not saying very much at all.
-It's like saying you know how to operate a cell phone — it just doesn't belong on a resume.
-Including it will do more harm than good.
+If you highlight that you can use Microsoft Word on your resume, you’re not saying very much at all.
+It’s like saying you know how to operate a cell phone--it just doesn't belong on a resume.
+Therefore including it will do more harm than good.

-Now, that doesn’t mean that you should be leaving out other key skills.
+That doesn’t mean that you should be leaving out other key skills.
 Your resume is the ideal place to show an employer what you are bringing to the table.
-We'll discuss more later in this post on the types of skills to include on your resume to stand out.
-However, the important lesson here is that Microsoft Word is certainly not one you should include.
+We will discuss later on in this post the types of skills to include on your resume in order to stand out.
+However, the important lesson here is that Microsoft Word is certainly not something that needs including.

 Should you include Microsoft Excel on a resume?